-A good rule of thumb is to have the side walls as far away from the speaker sides as possible.
+A good rule of thumb is to have the side walls as far away from the speakers as possible.
 However, MartinLogan's unique controlled dispersion electrostatic transducer inherently minimizes side wall reflections-a position as little as two feet from the side walls often proves adequate.
-Sometimes, if the system is bright or the imaging is not to your liking, and the side walls are very near, try putting curtains or softening material directly to the edge of each speaker.
-An ideal side wall, however, is no side wall at all.
+Sometimes, if the system is bright or the imaging is not to your liking, and the side walls are very near, try putting curtains or softening material to the side of each speaker.